stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

           {{%/expand%}}

-      * **Gather_ECS_Error_Logs** : In this step the resource list is traversed and the ECS Service resource is located.
-It then queries data from CloudWatch and collects all appropriate Error logs.
+      * **Gather_ECS_Error_Logs** : Go through resource list, and locate the ECS Service resource.
+Search in Cloudwatch logs for any Error occurrence.

-      * **Gather_ECS_Config** : In this step the resource list is traversed and the ECS Service resource is located.
-The script them performs a describe ECS service to capture the configuration.
+      * **Gather_ECS_Config** : Go through resource list, and locate the ECS Service resource.
+Describe the ECS service configuration.

-      * **Inspect_Playbook_Results** : The script then goes through the output from the above steps, inspects the results, and checks if any metrics are above expected thresholds.
+      * **Inspect_Playbook_Results** : Go through the output of above steps, inspect results, and check if it is above the threshold.

           {{%expand "Click here for List of Threshold"%}}